Commercial Property Insurance Guide

 Buildings made out of fireproof construction materials like bricks have a lower risk of fire.
 Buildings equipped with fire-resistant interior doors, floors, and walls are also a plus.
 Moreover, properties with low associated risks have lower insurance premiums.

 Installation of new electrical, plumbing, and HVAC system

 Buildings with new electrical wiring lower the chances of property catching fire.
 Likewise, a new plumbing system lowers the risk of water damage.
 Moreover, a new HVAC system prevents carbon monoxide poisoning.
 In addition, system upgrades lower the chances of filing claims.
 Furthermore, an insured with less possibility of claims usually gets lower premium rates.

 The type of business industry you are in plays a huge part in the cost of commercial property premiums.
-In the same way, restaurants, healthcare facilities, and auto repair shops have a higher risk for fire.
+In the same way, restaurants, healthcare facilities, and auto repair shops have a higher risk of fire.
 In addition, manufacturing and processing factories are prone to equipment and tool damage.
 Moreover, retail and convenience stores have the highest cases of theft and break-ins.
-Furthermore, insurance companies take into consideration the level of risks of those who will occupy the building.
+Furthermore, insurance companies take into consideration the level of risk of those who will occupy the building.

 Protection Against Theft and Fire